sensu/sensu-docs-legacy/source/docs/0.12/faq.md

 ### What is the Sensu equivalent of Zenoss' Thresholds and Escalate Count

 Setting the `occurrences` attribute on a check definition instructs handlers to wait for a number of occurrences before taking action.

+### What is a stash?

+[Stashes](api-stashes) allow you to save blobs of JSON data to the [API](api).
+Checks, handlers, etc. can then utilize these JSON blobs as needed.
+For instance, this would allow you to store Campfire credentials in a stash on the API and then have a handler fetch the stash.
+They are roughly analogous to data bags in Chef.

+### What data formats can I stash?

+Currently you can only store JSON blobs as a [stash](api-stashes).